MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/get-product-data.md

 ## Error codes

-These error codes are applicable to all web methods of the API.
+The error codes are applicable to all web methods of the API.
 If the request cannot be successfully completed, the response will contain one of the following HTTP error codes.

 | HTTP Status | Description |
 |:--|:--|